 1. Assume Remote

 Regardless of whether an employee is in the office or not, all team members must “assume remote.”
 For example, if five employees have a meeting scheduled but one of them is working outside the office, then all team members will dial in via a video conference from their desks.
 This way, there is consistency on the call.
 The key is to avoid situations where remote workers will feel ostracized, and to create an environment where everyone is part of the team.

 2. Create a Dedicated Working Space

 For Trello’s team, employees must each have a dedicated space for working.
 This space includes a desk, chair, quiet room, and a door that closes.
 Employees cannot work from their kitchen, couch, coffee shop, etc. From a noisy atmosphere that is not suitable for video meetings or calls to a sketchy internet connection, public spaces are often unreliable locations.
 In addition, all team members must have dedicated childcare to ensure they give their work undivided attention.

 3. Default to Over-Communicating

 In a typical office environment, many strategy sessions or shared ideas occur when team members bump into each other in the hallway or kitchen.
 This is an interaction that remote workers do not share, so it’s essential for all team members to over-communicate across various channels.

-At Trello, the team has a rule that “if you have something important to say, say it three times in different venues to make sure you are heard,” said Garber.
+At Trello, the team has a rule: “if you have something important to say, say it three times in different venues to make sure you are heard,” said Garber.
 Never assume that your Slack message or email was received.

 4. Make Time for Facetime